puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/applications.md

 | platform | PlatformType | OS platform to parse.
 Supports Windows and macOS (Darwin) |
 | alt_file | string       | Optional path to a MRU plist or NTUSER.DAT                |

-### onedriveDetails(platform, alt_path, user) -> OneDriveDetails | ApplicationError
+### OneDrive Class

-Extract Microsoft OneDrive artifacts.
+A basic TypeScript class to extract OneDrive forensic artifacts.
 Supports both macOS and Windows.
-By default will parse OneDrive artifacts for **all** users.
-You may provide a single user as an optional arguement to only parse data for a specific user.
+By default artemis will parse OneDrive artifacts for **all** users.
+You may provide a single user as an optional argument to only parse data for a specific user.

 You may also provide an optional alternative path to a folder containing OneDrive artifacts.
 You must include the trailing slash.
 The folder should